serokell/blog-posts/typescript-for-haskellers/article.md

 }
 ```

-Now, using mapped types we will create a type which will pick only some properties.
+Now, using mapped types, we will create a type which will pick only some of the properties.
-Word `extends` here say that generic `K` will contain a subset of union properties keys `T`.
+Word `extends` here says that generic `K` will contain a subset of union properties keys `T`.
 And the resulting type will contain only properties from `K`.

 ```typescript